 Open Educational Resources (OERs) are educational materials that include permission for anyone to use, modify and share at no cost.
-The William and Flora Hewlett Foundation provides the following definition:
+The William and Flora Hewlett Foundation provides the following definition of Open Education Resources:

 The NWTC Library staff are happy to help you find OER materials for your courses.